zamilbahri/mod-calculator-suite/README.md

 # Modular Calculator Suite

-A React + TypeScript calculator suite for RSA workflows and modular number theory operations.
+A React + TypeScript toolkit of calculators for modular number theory and common cryptography tasks.
+Made for convenience and for reinforcing concepts from a Master’s cryptography course.

 ## Calculator Overview (in UI order)